 Nimbbl is a 1-Click Checkout solution helping online businesses accept payments within seconds.
 It gives customers a superior personalized experience without having to perform multiple clicks or steps.
 The result?
 E-commerce businesses get higher conversion rates and can manage their entire payment operations from a single integration.

 e-commerce businesses use online payment methods to accept payments from customers.
-There are various online payment methods, and it is up to you as a business owner to choose which one will work best for the business and for their customers.
+There are various online payment methods, and depending on the business type and use case, you can choose which one will work best for your customers.

 Yes, a debit card is a digital payment.
 Debit cards allow you to pay for goods and services using your own money directly from your bank account.
 Every time you use a card linked to your bank account funds are withdrawn from your account in real-time.
 If you don’t have enough money in your account, it will not be possible to complete a transaction.

 A digital payment method is a way to transfer money from one person to another using a computer or mobile device.
 In today’s day and age, more and more people are using e-payment methods instead of cash or checks.

 Yes, e-payments are safe.
 However, you should always take security precautions when using any payment method.
 When shopping online, make sure to use a secure connection (look for HTTPS at the beginning of your browser address bar) and avoid public Wi-Fi networks.

 E-payment types use electronic storage devices like smart cards and tokens that carry monetary value.
 These can be used to make purchases online or at brick-and-mortar stores.